 So, if you feel the same way, keep taking pictures because you will improve, and it will all make more sense along the way!

 3) Your Roll Will Survive if You Drop It

 My husband played a mean joke on me.
 We were in the Cataloochee Valley in the Great Smoky Mountains National Park, and a bug landed on my hand while I was putting a film roll back into my bag.

 Since I didn’t know what the heck landed on me, I immediately flung my roll onto the ground to shake it off my hand.
 A passerby, I imagine, would probably think I was throwing stuff deliberately on the ground for no apparent reason.

-My husband went, “Well, all of your images are blurry now…”
+My husband said, “Well, all your images are blurry now…”